Vladimír Palko

 Vladimír Palko (born 20 May 1957 in Čuňovo) is a Slovak politician.
 He is a member of the National Council of the Slovak Republic and former interior minister of Slovakia.
-On 12 March 2008 he established a new party called Conservative Democrats of Slovakia after he left Christian Democratic Movement in February 2008, due to his scepticism and disappointment about leadership of Pavol Hrušovský.
+On 12 March 2008 he established a new party called Conservative Democrats of Slovakia after he left Christian Democratic Movement in February 2008, due to his skepticism and disappointment about leadership of Pavol Hrušovský.
+This political party was dissolved in 2014.